Abstractor: Virtual Memory and Devices

 Page Faults

 When the MMU cannot complete a translation, it raises an exception called a page fault.
-The CPU saves the faulting address in a register called CR2 and traps to the kernel.
+The CPU saves the faulting address in a register, stops the current instruction, and jumps to a handler in the kernel.

 1